-- Students will be exposed to principal values, norms, socioeconomic predicaments, and artistic representations that are characteristic of select Asian countries. - The course will facilitate students' enhanced understanding and appreciation of Asian cultures and societies, which can serve as constructive conceptual framework for reflecting on their own social mores and cultural norms.
+- In addition to facilitating student learning about its main topic, the course also introduces key themes and concepts in Buddhist studies. - Students will be exposed to principal values, norms, socioeconomic predicaments, and artistic representations that are characteristic of select Asian countries. - There is coverage of relevant theories and methods used in religious studies, as well as focus on key historical trajectories and relevant socio-religious contexts. - The course facilitates students' enhanced understanding and appreciation of Asian cultures and societies, which can serve as constructive conceptual framework for reflecting on their own social mores and cultural norms.